ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ## Stop or remove the project

-If you need to stop the project to start it again latter, use `ddev stop`.
-Afterward, a `ddev start` runs the project in the same state.
+If you need to stop the project to start it again later, use `ddev stop`.
+Then, use `ddev start` to run the project in the same state.

 If you want to fully remove the project: